balassy/MMM-SingleStock/README.md

 ## Features

-By default this module displays the symbol and the current price of the configured symbol:
+By default this module displays the symbol and the current price of the configured stock:

 ![](https://raw.githubusercontent.com/balassy/MMM-SingleStock/master/doc/screenshot-default.png)